-- There was an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency. - All staff received annual basic life support training and there were emergency medicines available. - The practice had oxygen, a defibrillator were available on both floors of the surgery used by patients.
+- There was an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency. - All staff received annual basic life support training and there were emergency medicines available. - The practice had oxygen and a defibrillator was available.
 A first aid kit and accident book were available. - Emergency medicines were easily accessible to staff and all staff knew of their location.
 All the medicines we checked were in date and stored securely.

 The practice had a comprehensive business continuity plan in place for major incidents such as power failure, flood or building damage.
 The plan included emergency contact numbers for staff.
+The plan was accessible to all staff in hard copy and electronic form and the partners and key members of staff kept a copy at home.